2 May 2019

 The Apocalypse Reading Room: In Conversation with Jay Bernard

-Join writer and curator Ama Josephine Budge in conversation with Ted Hughes Award winner Jay Bernard for the second live event from The Apocalypse Reading Room.
+Writer and curator Ama Josephine Budge returned to Free Word for the second The Apocalypse Reading Room in conversation with Ted Hughes Award winner Jay Bernard.

-They discuss how narratives are shaped, figures forgotten, and how poetry, politics and history can create alternative futures.
-Jay Bernard will present readings from their work Surge: Side A, a cross-disciplinary exploration of the 1981 New Cross Fire.
+They discussed how narratives are shaped, figures forgotten, and how poetry, politics and history can create alternative futures.
+The evening featured readings by Jay Bernard taken from their work Surge: Side A, a cross-disciplinary exploration of the 1981 New Cross Fire.
 Their conversation explores how we might re-think queerness – particularly from emerging Black trans and non-binary perspectives – to better reflect our specific relationship with Britain.

 Jay Bernard is a writer from London whose work is interdisciplinary, critical, queer and rooted in the archive.
 Their works include the 2018 Ted Hughes Award winning Surge: Side A, and the short film Something Said, a queer response to the historical legacy of the fire.
 Ama Josephine Budge is an internationally published writer, curator and pleasure activist whose work has featured in The Independent, Consented, Media Diversified, Skin Deep and Autograph ABP.